EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

     ├── submission_guidelines.html              # Contains information about how to make submissions to the challenge └── terms_and_conditions.html               # Contains terms and conditions related to the challenge
 ```

-`Annotations/`: This folder should contain the ground truth annotations for the test set. `evaluation_script/main.py` will read this json and compare it to the user submitted json to generate scores

 `Challenge_config.yaml`: Information about what metrics to display will be shown here.
 The main section here is the leaderboard which needs to be modified.
 Only change the keys specified in the comments.
 The other config has already been done (e.g. start/end date of the challenge, data splits, leaderboard visibility…)